-Accepting mobile payments can also have the added benefit of speeding up checkout lines (instead of waiting for an attendant, customers can pay any clerk with payment-equipped mobile device) – meanwhile clerks can focus on customer service instead of handling the register duties.
+Accepting mobile payments can also have the added benefit of speeding up the checkout process (instead of waiting for an attendant, customers can pay any clerk with payment-equipped mobile device) – meanwhile staff can focus on customer service instead of handling transactions.

 Mobile scanner systems might be expensive, so simply by storing payment information securely online, you can reduce the need for a customer to carry their credit card each time.

 When a customer pays with their smartphone, businesses can capture more than just a credit card number – they now have the ability to track purchase history, item preferences, email address, returns, and location.

 This information can be used to build a customer profile that can help in making crucial marketing decision (like when to send promotions, what items to re-order, etc.) and can help turn a one-time sale into a repeat customer through targeted marketing efforts direct to them.